Explaining where babies come from to kids – A parent’s guide

 And by the time their questions get trickier, and they want to know how babies are made, it’ll be a lot easier as you’ll be a lot more used to talking to them about sex stuff.

-2. You want to be their main source of information
+2. You want to be their primary source of information

-Another reason for answering their questions now is because you want to encourage your child to come to you with their questions.
-If you can start training them to turn to you with their questions now, they’ll grow up knowing that you are a reliable source of information.
+Another reason for answering their questions now is to encourage your child to come to you with their questions.
+If you can train them to turn to you with their questions now, they’ll grow up knowing that you are a reliable source of information.
 So when they hear the other children at the park talking about ‘sex’, they’ll know you are the person to turn to with their questions.

-So if you want your child to learn about where babies come from and how they are made from you, then you need to be talking to them now, whilst they are curious!
+So if you want your child to learn about where babies come from and how they are made from you, you need to talk to them now, whilst they are curious!

-And answering their questions means they receive the right information now!
+And answering their questions means they receive the correct information now!

 3. You want to be askable